-If at the close of business on March 28, 2023, you were a shareholder of record, you may vote your shares by proxy through the Internet, by telephone or by mail, or you may vote electronically during the Annual Meeting at www.virtualshareholdermeeting.com/CODI2023 when you enter the control number that appears on the proxy card or the Notice of Internet Availability that have been provided to you.
+If at the close of business on March 26, 2024, you were a shareholder of record, you may vote your shares by proxy through the Internet, by telephone or by mail, or you may vote electronically during the Annual Meeting at www.virtualshareholdermeeting.com/CODI2024 when you enter the control number that appears on the proxy card or the Notice of Internet Availability that have been provided to you.
 For shares held through a broker, bank or other nominee, you may vote by submitting voting instructions to your broker, bank or other nominee.
 Please refer to information from your broker, bank or other nominee on how to submit voting instructions.
-To reduce our administrative costs and help the environment by conserving natural resources, we ask that you vote through the Internet or by telephone, both of which are available 24 hours a day.
-You may revoke your proxies at the times and in the manners described in this proxy statement.
+To reduce our administrative costs and help the environment by conserving natural resources, we ask that you vote through the Internet or by telephone, both of which are available 24 hours a day, seven days a week.
+You may revoke your proxies at the times and in the manners described in this Proxy Statement.

-If you are a shareholder of record or hold shares through a broker, bank or other nominee and are voting by proxy, your vote must be received by 11:59 p.m., Eastern Time, on May 24, 2023 to be counted.
+If you are a shareholder of record or hold shares through a broker, bank or other nominee and are voting by proxy, your vote must be received by 11:59 p.m., Eastern Time, on May 22, 2024 to be counted.